WSMorrison/Hard_Parkers/DEVELOPMENTANDDEPLOYMENT.md

     The secret key can be anything, but this project generated the secret key on [MiniWebtool.](https://miniwebtool.com/django-secret-key-generator/)
   4. Save the file <kbd>ctrl</kbd> + <kbd>s</kbd>

+Update:

+Elephant SQL shuttered in early 2025.
+The [Neon](https://neon.tech/) was selected to host the website because it has free hosting for Postgres, and is easy to use.

+Create a Neon account if there isn't an existing one, then log in to access the dashboard.

+  1. After signing up or logging in, select the "New Project" button.
+  2. <code>hardparkers</code> was chosen asthe name for this project.
+  3. All the default setting were left, including Postgres version 17, database name neondb, cloud service provider AWS, and the default selected region.
+  4. Click the "Create" button.
+  5. On the project dashboard screen, the "Connect" button is clicked toward the top left.
+  6. In the pop-up window, copy the neon url string.

+In the work environment, open the env.py file in the rood directory.

+  1. Delete the Elphant SQL url string from the <code>os.environ["DATABASE_URL"]=</code> line.
+  2. Add the Neon url string <code>os.environ["DATABASE_URL"]="<kbd>the url copied from Neon</kbd>"</code>
+  3. Save changes.

+At the development environment command line, migrate the models to the SQL database by running the command <kbd>python3 manage.py migrate</kbd>.

+If the website is deployed, the database url will need to be updated.

+  1. Log into Heroku.
+  2. Open the Hard_Parkers dashboard.
+  3. In the Hard_Parkers dashboard, open the "Settings" tab.
+  4. Select the "Reveal Config Vars"
+  5. Update the DATABASE_URL value with <kbd>the url copied from Neon</kbd>.
+  6. Save changes.
+  7. If the website is being built from new, follow the deployment instructions but use the <kbd>the url copied from Neon</kbd> in place of the Elephant SQL url.

+If necessary, recreate the superuser.
+At the develpment environment command line, run the command <kbd>python3 manage.py createsuperuser</kbd> and follow the prompts.

 The static files are stored in [Cloudinary.](https://cloudinary.com/)

 Create a Cloudinary account if there isn't an existing one, then log in: